Alaska State Legislature: Enactment

 When a bill is not modified in the second house, that house can send it to the governor on Third Reading, through enrollment.
 If the bill is modified, the house of origin must vote to accept or reject amendments by the opposite house.
 A Fourth Reading, in the case of acceptance, will send the bill to the governor, through enrollment.
 If amendments are rejected, the bill can be sent to conference, where members of the Senate and House hash out a final version and send it to a Fourth Reading in both houses.

 The governor can choose to sign or veto the legislation.
 In the case of the veto, a two-thirds majority can override the veto.
 If signed or approved by a veto override, the legislation becomes law.
 Unlike in many states, the governor does not have the power of the pocket veto.

 Caucuses

-Unlike many other state legislative chambers in the United States, both houses of the Alaska Legislature have a longstanding tradition of majority caucuses encompassing members of both major parties (Republican and Democratic).
+Unlike many other state legislative chambers in the United States, both houses of the Alaska State Legislature have a longstanding tradition of majority caucuses encompassing members of both major parties (Republican and Democratic).
 Democrats caucusing with the majority are colloquially known as "Bush Democrats," a reference to the Alaskan bush country from which they typically hail.
 Members of the minority party caucusing with the majority are treated as members of the majority for purposes of committee assignments and caucus meetings.